thingsdb/ThingsDocs/v1/content/thingsdb-api/user_info.md

 {{% /notice %}}

 {{% notice note %}}
-This function is accessible from _any_ scope when invoked without arguments.
+This function is accessible from _any_ scope when invoked without arguments _(since version 1.6.6)_.
 {{% /notice %}}

 This function does *not* generate a [change](../../overview/changes).